Do you want to create a successful YouTube channel? According to reports, 75% of kids say they want to become YouTubers.

 • Violence

-Contrary to popular opinion, AI voices and YouTube monetization is not mutually exclusive.
+Contrary to popular opinion, AI voices and YouTube monetization are not mutually exclusive.

 Let’s compare two examples, Channel A and Channel B, to get an idea of what YouTube means by auto-generated content.